martin-rdz/trace_airmass_source/README.md

 Please put your credentials (name, institution, contact) in the `output_meta.toml` file.

-If FLEXPART shall be used with GFS grib data, the login credential for the GFS data from `rda.ucar.edu` has to be stored in `server_logins.toml`.
+If FLEXPART shall be used with GFS grib data, the login credential for the [UCAR reserch data archive](rda.ucar.edu) has to be stored in `server_logins.toml`.

     [flexpart]